Skip to main content

 Frequently Asked Questions

-FARMERS&MERCHANTS SB has a Bank Health Score of A (91/100).
+Farmers&Merchants Sb has a Bank Health Score of A (91/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 15.78%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FARMERS&MERCHANTS SB holds $124M in total assets and $103M in total deposits.
-It is located in IOWA CITY, IOWA (FDIC Certificate #10492).
+Farmers&Merchants Sb holds $124M in total assets and $103M in total deposits.
+It is headquartered in Iowa City, Iowa (FDIC Certificate #10492).

-FARMERS&MERCHANTS SB has a Tier 1 capital ratio of 15.78%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.06%, and the return on assets is 1.00%.
+Farmers&Merchants Sb has a Tier 1 capital ratio of 15.78%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.06%, and the return on assets is 1.00%.

 Yes.
-FARMERS&MERCHANTS SB is FDIC-insured (Certificate #10492).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Farmers&Merchants Sb is FDIC-insured (Certificate #10492).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: